+• Statistics and visualization:

-- Physical environment model: A key element of the environment within a sensor network operates is the physical phenomenon of interest.
-The environment can also be simulated at various levels of details.
-For example, a moving object in the physical world may be abstracted into a point signal source.
-The motion of the point signal source may be modelled by differential equations or interpolated from a trajectory profile. - Statistics and visualization: The simulation results need to be collected for analysis.
-Since the goal of a simulation is typically to derive global properties from the execution of individual nodes, visualizing global behaviours is extremely important.
-An ideal visualization tool should allow users to easily observe on demand the spatial distribution and mobility of the nodes, the connectivity among nodes, link qualities, end-to-end communication routes and delays, phenomena and their spatio-temporal dynamics, sensor readings on each node, sensor nodes states, and node lifetime parameters (e.g., battery power). - A sensor network simulator simulates the behavior of a subset of the sensor nodes with respect to time.
-Depending on how the time is advanced in the simulation, there are two types of execution models: - Cycle-Driven Simulation - Discrete-Event Simulation
+- ✤ The simulation results need to be collected for analysis. - Since the goal of a simulation is typically to derive global properties from the execution of individual nodes, visualizing global behaviors is extremely important. - An ideal visualization tool should allow users to easily observe on demand the spatial distribution and mobility of the nodes, the connectivity among nodes, link qualities, end-to-end communication routes and delays, phenomena and their spatio-temporal dynamics, sensor readings on each node, sensor node states, and node lifetime parameters (e.g., battery power). - A sensor network simulator simulates the behavior of a subset of the sensor nodes with respect to time. - Depending on how the time is advanced in the simulation, there are two types of execution models: cycle-driven (CD) simulation and discrete-event (DE) simulation.